esito/dbmasker/README.md

 ![DBmasker service](images/dbmaskerweb.png)

 Unpack the resulting zip to the java `hotelsample` project you downloaded/cloned from github.
-It unzips the generated source into the `src-gen` folder and the `pom.xml` and `readme.md` to the hotelsample project root.
+It unzips the generated source into the `src` folder and the `pom.xml` and `readme.md` to the hotelsample project root.
+Generated code is written to the `src/main` folder and it is regenerated each time the **DBmasker** service is used.
+Be aware of that customizations might be overwritten each time it is regenerated.

 ## Prepare and setup ##

 ### Connect class ###

-The DBmasker **ANO** generator creates `hotelsample\src-gen\main\java\example\anonymizer\Connect.java`, which connects to the database given by the `config.properties` file.
+The DBmasker **ANO** generator creates `hotelsample\src\main\java\example\anonymizer\Connect.java`, which connects to the database given by the `config.properties` file.
 In this example, we have to override the `Connect.java` with a user defined Connect which is available in `hotelsample\src\main\java\example\anonymizer` folder.
-Delete the Connect class in the `hotelsample\src-gen\main\java\example\anonymizer` folder before compiling the source.
+Delete the Connect class in the `hotelsample\src-gen\main\java\example\anonymizer` folder from the zip before unzipping or unzip to an alternative folder.

 ### Using Maven, edit pom.xml ###